Digital Strategy Force tutorial on using internal linking to strengthen AI search signals and topical authority

 Implement this systematically by maintaining a link matrix — a spreadsheet where rows and columns are your pages, and each cell indicates whether a link exists between them.
 Identify cells that should be filled but are not, and create those links.
 For large sites, prioritize triangles within your most important topic clusters.
 This structured approach aligns with entity-first content strategy principles.

 Where you place an internal link within a page matters for AI signal strength.
+A 2024 SparkToro/Datos study found that only 360 out of every 1,000 US Google searches result in clicks to non-Google websites, which means every internal link must maximize the authority it passes to high-value pages.
 Links in the first two paragraphs of a page carry more weight than links buried in the eighth paragraph, because AI models apply a positional bias that mirrors how humans read — front-loaded content is considered more important.

 Place your most strategically important internal links in the introduction and the first section of each page.
 These links establish the primary topical relationships that AI models will use to classify your page.
 Secondary links can appear throughout the body content, and a 'Related Resources' section at the bottom provides a final set of navigational links.